Chpt 12. Chamomile

 "My rogue found it in a chest hidden in their servant's quarters while he was snooping around."

 She hands it back to me.
-I've made her smile.
 "Intel.
 Smart."

 She hesitates and then informs me of her intentions; it's not even a question.
 "I'm coming with you."

-A look of genuine surprise crosses my face, but I give her a teasing grin, "Are you, now?
-Ready to throw yourself into the thick of things?
-Just like that?
+I give her a teasing grin, a look of shock crossing my eyes, "Are you?
+Ready to drop everything and throw yourself into the thick of things?
 After everything you've been through?"

-She straightens her back and looks me directly in the eyes, piercing embers of determination, "I've been in the wilds before, my father was a merchant who had a caravan on the River Road, just outside of Elturel.
+She looks at me directly, piercing embers of brazen confidence.
+"I've been in the wilds before, my father was a merchant who had a caravan on the River Road, just outside of Elturel.
 From a young age I learned how to scout for him, doing my part to keep the caravan safe.
-I was no guard, but I can be an effective Ranger, and honestly, I'm feeling myself slowly going mad behind these damned walls."
+I was no guard, but I can be an effective ranger."
+She turns to the horizon, a gentle breeze teasing her blonde curls.
+"Honestly, I'm feeling myself slowly going mad behind these damned walls."

 She gasps and abruptly jumps into my arms, locking her hands behind my neck.
-"Thank you, Vash!"
+"Thank you!"
 She gives me a kiss on the cheek.
 It's a welcome act of tenderness that I didn't know I needed.
 I can't help but place my hands on her hips, gently gripping them as I let her hang from me.
 I close my eyes; the familiar chamomile smell of her hair saturates my senses.
-Hopefully her enthusiasm will make up for her shortcomings.
-After a beat she finally releases me, "When do we leave?"
+She pulls back with a bounce, excited.
+"When do we leave?"

 "Now."